• Skip to primary navigation

 • Rava (Semolina): Use fine rava in this recipe.

-• Sugar: Use granulated sugar in this recipe, and not store bought powdered sugar, as it has cornstarch in it.
+• Sugar: Use granulated sugar in this recipe, not store-bought powdered sugar, as it has cornstarch.

 • Adding milk: Add milk 1 tablespoon at a time.
 Add 1 tablespoon, then try to shape the ladoo.
 If not, add 1 tablespoon more milk.